Branded Products

 // 5.
 Render the ad with combined data

-renderBrandedProducts(bannerImage, productsWithTracking, dsaInfo);
+renderBrandedProducts(bannerImage, productsWithTracking, dsaInfo, urlRedirect);

 // 6.
 Count impression after rendering